 Trek to Khumjung

-After a rest, we descend through pine and juniper forests to the valley floor known as Phortse Thanga (12,073').
+We descend through pine and juniper forests to the valley floor known as Phortse Thanga (12,073').
 From here the trail climbs steeply for approximately one and half hours until we reach the pass of Mongla Danda (13,051').
 We enjoy tea at a local teahouse with a magnificent view of Ama Dablam and adjoining peaks.
-From here we desend to the village of Khumjung, the largest village in the Khumbu region at the foot of the sacred peak 'Khumbila', the protector deity of this region.
+From here we desend to the village of Khumjung.

 Trek to Monjo

-This morning we may visit Khumjung High School, funded by Sir Edmund Hillary, before setting out to Namche.
-As we depart Khumjung, we pass a government-run yak breeding farm and then continue to the small airstrip at Syangboche (12,204').
+This morning, we may have time for a short hike to the Hillary viewpoint before departing from Khumjung and setting out for Namche.
+As we leave Khumjung, we pass a government-run yak breeding farm and then continue to the small airstrip at Syangboche (12,204').
 From the airport, we descend south into Namche on an alternative route from the way we came.

 Everest Summit Lodge - MonjoMonjo, Nepal